 - Observation outside the timber legality assurance system, but recognised as contributing to a VPA.
 In other countries, in contrast, an independent observer provides an external check on the timber legality assurance system and wider governance issues.
 This form of independent observation is done directly by civil society, and is not formalised with respect to the timber legality assurance system.
 In some cases, civil society organisations have decided to stay outside the formal system to safeguard their independence and to avoid being constrained by a specific role or scope.
 Informal observation depends on observers being able to access information and hold governments to account, both aspects of governance that a VPA can address.

-In most VPA countries, stakeholders have had a long debate independent observation and whether it should have a formal role in a VPA.
+In most VPA countries, stakeholders have had a long debate on independent observation and whether it should have a formal role in a VPA.

 Cameroon.
 The VPA does not recognise independent observation as such, but notes that civil society observation is a source of information for the independent auditor.
 The VPA notes that independent observation is a potential tool but not a compulsory part of the legality assurance system.